nicolashernandez/PyRATA/docs/user-guide.rst

     git clone https://github.com/nicolashernandez/PyRATA.git
     cd pyrata/

-Then install pyrata
+Then install PyRATA
 ::

     sudo pip3 install .

-Of course, as any python module you can barely copy the pyrata sub dir in your project to make it available.
+Of course, as any python module you can barely copy the PyRATA sub dir in your project to make it available.
 This solution can be an alternative if you do not have root privileges or do not want to use a virtualenv.

 Requirement
 ------------------------